 Tip: You can have this display option automatically enabled or disabled by setting your preferences on the KVM Client Settings page.
-See Access Client Settings (on page 162).
+See KVM Client Settings.

 ► To toggle the display of the window decorations:

 Full-Screen Mode

 When you enter full screen mode, the target server's video displays in the full screen and acquires the same resolution as the target server.